Is Midlife Monogamy a Thing of the Past?

 Then we crossed 20,000 readers.
 The inbox got sharper.
 The comments got braver.
 Women stopped pretending their questions were hypothetical.

-And it hit me: If we’re not ready to have this conversation now, we’re never going to be.
+And it hit me: if we’re not ready to have this conversation now, we’re never going to be.

 So we ran it.

 This piece doesn’t sell you anything.
 It doesn’t recruit.
 It doesn’t shame anyone for choosing one partner for life.
+And it doesn’t shame you for not knowing what you don’t know.

 If monogamy is your choice, you can handle reading about what else exists.